 Most zoologists and wildlife biologists work full time.
-They may work long or irregular hours when doing fieldwork.
-Zoologists and wildlife biologists who work with nocturnal animals may need to work a schedule which includes night hours.
+They may work long or irregular hours, especially when doing fieldwork.
+Zoologists and wildlife biologists who work with nocturnal animals may need to work at night at least some of the time.

-Zoologists and wildlife biologists need a bachelor’s degree for entry-level positions, but a master’s degree is often needed for advancement.
-A Ph.D. is necessary for independent research and for university research positions.
+Zoologists and wildlife biologists typically need a bachelor’s degree for entry-level positions and may need a master’s degree for higher level jobs.
+A Ph.D. is typically needed for leading independent research and for university research positions.

 Communication skills.
 Zoologists and wildlife biologists write scientific papers and give talks to the public, policy makers, and academics.

 Critical-thinking skills.
 Zoologists and wildlife biologists need sound reasoning and judgment to draw conclusions from experimental results and scientific observations.

 Emotional stamina and stability.
 Zoologists and wildlife biologists may need to endure long periods of time with little human contact.
 As with other occupations that deal with animals, emotional stability is important when working with injured or sick animals.